kubernetes/steering/backlog.md

 - Check the governance documents into the community repo
 - [Appoint](https://github.com/cncf/foundation/blob/master/gb-developer-reps.md) a member of the steering committee to the CNCF [Governing Board](https://www.cncf.io/people/governing-board/) to improve the interface with the CNCF
+- Improve the incubator process
+  - Clarify the process for approving/vetoing incubator projects and mitigate sponsor shopping
+  - Update incubator process to explain new GitHub organization strategy
+  - Clarify graduation process
 - Update the Code of Conduct Committee to a more recent version, documenting enforcement, broaden coverage beyond maintainers and committers, coding activities, and project/public spaces, specify our own reporting path, clarify the policy on employer notification and who else may be involved, decide what should